AlessandroRomanelli/ExpressO/README.md

 # ExpressO
 An Express.js CLI tool to statically analyze the backend, generating the specification for its routes using the OpenAPI standard.

-## Context
-This software is developed in the context of the 2022 Spring semester for the Master Thesis in Software & Data Engineering.

 ## How to install
 `npm install -g expresso-api`